WuTheFWasThat/vimflowy/docs/dev_setup.md

 After a short wait, you should see the app at `http://localhost:3000/`

+To use a different port, you can do

+    npm start -- --port 2002

-When source code changes, assets should be automatically recompiled and tests automatically re-ran.
+When source code changes, assets should be automatically (incrementally) recompiled.

 Note that you may make new documents simply by visiting `http://localhost:3000?doc=<documentname>`

 ### Tests

-Tests are run automatically with `npm start`.
+To run unit tests automatically (when files change) from the development server, add the `test` flag:

+    npm start -- --test

+To run a separate continuous process that monitors and runs tests when files change:

+    npm run watchtest

-To run unit tests manually and get a more detailed report, run:
+To run unit tests manually once (and get a more detailed report):

     npm test